 Your Site for Bible Exposition, Exegesis, and Commentary on a wide variety of topics and passages

-Thank you for visiting The Scripturecache.
+Thank you for visiting The Scripture Cache.
 At the age of 16 (1954) I made my first feeble attempt at preaching a Gospel sermon.
-In the subsequent decades of preaching the Gospel, I have had the opportunity to write many hundreds of articles and manuscripts.
+In the subsequent decades of preaching the Gospel, I have had the opportunity to write hundreds of articles and manuscripts.
 Lavonne, my late beloved wife of 56+ years (she passed to her reward January 5, 2013) and Andy, our youngest son, are also authors of several articles and MSS.
-Our combined efforts have produced several thousand pages of treatises on the Bible and Bible-related subjects—and Andy and I continue to write.
+Our combined efforts have produced several thousand pages of treatises on the Bible and Bible-related subjects.

 I believe the materials you will find here will increase your Bible knowledge, enrich your spiritual perspective, and draw you nearer to God.
-From brief articles to much longer manuscripts, you will find here a treasury (i.e., cache) of Bible-related materials for the taking.
+From brief articles to much longer manuscripts, you will find here a treasury (i.e., cache) of Bible-related materials, all free for the taking.

-Our Brief Articles page holds a collection of articles of 1–3 pages in length, many of which I have written for various church bulletins I have edited since 1960.
-Hundreds of church bulletin editors throughout the land have republished (and are still republishing) them.
-I also wrote a few hundred of these shorter articles for newspaper publication.
+Our Brief Articles pages hold a collection of articles of 1–3 pages in length, most of which I wrote for various church bulletins I have edited since 1960 (hundreds of church bulletin editors throughout the land have republished, and are still republishing, them).
+I also wrote many of these articles for publication is various religious journals and newspapers.

-Our Longer Articles page includes treatises of 4–7 pages in length, most of which were originally published in various religious periodicals, one of which I edited as founding editor for 5-1/2 years.
+Our Longer Articles page includes treatises of 4–7 pages in length, most of which were originally published in various religious periodicals, including The Gospel Journal, of which I served as founding editor for 5-1/2 years.
 Lavonne has several articles on this page.

-Our Manuscripts page contains treatises ranging in length from 8–38 pages, most of which Lavonne, Andy, and wrote on assignment for various lecture programs and which have been published as chapters in 200+ books produced by said programs.
+Our Manuscripts page contains treatises ranging in length from 8–38 pages, most of which Lavonne, Andy, and/or I wrote on assignment for various lecture programs and which have been published as chapters in 200+ books produced by said programs.

 Our New Uploads page is a depository of files of various lengths not available Online until recently.
 Check this page frequently for new uploads.

-Our Sermons page contains video recordings of sermons by Andy and me, which listing will grow with time.
+Our Sermons page contains video recordings of sermons by Andy and me, the number of which, Lord willing, will grow with time.

-Our Espanol page is a growing collection of articles and MSS to accommodate our Spanish-speaking visitors.
+Our Espanol page is a growing collection of translated articles and MSS to accommodate our Spanish-speaking visitors.

 Immediately under our masthead you will find some navigation tools in the left-hand Sidebar.
-Entering a subject in the Search tool will produce a list of archived articles/MSS that contain the word you entered.
+Entering a word in the Search tool will produce a list of archived articles/MSS that contain the word you entered.
 One click on any title will produce the article or MS. The Categories tool provides you with a long drop-down list of subjects from which to select.
-Selecting a subject will produce a list archived treatises on that subject.
-The Articles to PDF tool allows you to enter an email address and send the article/MS you are reading (in PDF) to the address you entered.
-The Pages list will let you move to any page of The Scripturecache instantly with one click (as will the list across the top of the page immediately beneath the masthead).
-The E-Sword tool is helpful in studying the Bible.
+Selecting a subject will produce a list of archived treatises on that subject.
+The E-Sword tool will help you in your Bible Study

 The right-hand Sidebar includes video recordings of material produced not only by ourselves, but by others as well.
 The Lectureships section contains a collection of Bible lectureships that I highly recommend, which collection will grow with time.
 You will find here video recordings of numerous sermons by outstanding Gospel preachers on various vital Bible themes.
 The Debates section contains video recordings of debates on a variety of subjects.
 We will also be expanding this section periodically.
-The Archives section provides a list of our uploaded articles/MSS that are searchable by word and/or category, with the month they were uploaded.
-We are also constantly expanding this section, eventually to include all of our uploaded articles and MSS.
-The Counter tool allows you to see the amount of “traffic” The Scripturecache has attracted and the current status of the traffic.
-The Links Worth Hitting list provides a selection of linked Websites that are additional outstanding resources for Scripturally-sound materials.
+The Archives section provides a list of our uploaded articles/MSS with the month they were uploaded.

-In all that the three of us have written, we have had absolute faith in the statement of the apostle Paul:
+In all that the three of us have written, we have written from the perspective of absolute faith in the statement of the apostle Paul: